 - If you're chairing a meeting, try telling everyone to introduce themselves with their name and pronouns: "Let's go around and introduce ourselves with our names, our pronouns if we feel comfortable sharing, and what we do.
 I'll start.
 I'm Sarah, my pronouns are she/her, and I work in the Faculty of Medicine."

-- Include a line stating your pronouns, e.g. "Pronouns: he/him", in your email signature, under your name and job title.
+- In your email signature, nclude a line stating your pronouns, e.g. "Pronouns: he/him", under your name and job title.